githubocto/snowpack-vscode-extension-template/README.md

 npx create-snowpack-app my-vscode-extension --template @githubocto/snowpack-vscode-extension-template
 ```

+🚫 **Edit:** Nope, this won't work for `create-snowpack-app` because CSA strips out all the parts in package.json that are needed for a VS Code extension.

+✅ **Workaround**: Clone this repo, `rm -rf .git` and then edit to your hearts' content.

 ## Why does this exist?

 The VS Code extension environment comes with a lot of limitations that make it difficult to develop for.
 Webviews run inside an iframe, and must communicate with the extension via message passing.
 A strict content security policy is imposed, so that extensions can't go off and do Bad Things™ willy-nilly.
 There's no such thing as HMR.